Reckless Driving Laws by State

 (Georgia Code 40-6-390) |

-Any person who drives any vehicle in reckless disregard for the safety of persons or property | Fine of not more than $1,000 and/or imprisonment of no more than 12 months | Misdemeanor |
+Any person who drives any vehicle in reckless disregard for the safety of persons or property. | Fine of up to $1,000 and imprisonment of up to 12 months | Misdemeanor |

 Hawaii | Reckless driving of a vehicle (HRS section 291-2) |

-Whoever operates any vehicle or rides any animal recklessly in disregard of the safety of persons or property | Fine of not more than $1,000.00, and/or imprisonment of no more than 30 days | Misdemeanor |
+Whoever operates any vehicle or rides any animal recklessly in disregard of the safety of persons or property. | Fine of $1,000 or less and imprisonment of up to 30 days | Misdemeanor |

 Idaho | Reckless driving (ID Statutes section 49-1401) |

-Any person who drives or is in actual physical control of any vehicle upon a highway, or upon public or private property open to public use, carelessly and heedlessly or without due caution and circumspection, and at a speed or in a manner as to endanger or be likely to endanger any person or property, or who passes when there is a line in his lane indicating a sight distance restriction |
+Any person who drives or is in actual physical control of any vehicle upon a highway, or upon public or private property open to public use, carelessly and heedlessly or without due caution and circumspection, and at a speed or in a manner as to endanger or be likely to endanger any person or property, or who passes when there is a line in his lane indicating a sight distance restriction. |

 |